 Step Four – Final Processing and Payment

 After the OWA has completed their review and confirmed that all relevant documentation has been provided, it notifies the AER of the proposed payment amount.
-The AER approves the amount and notifies the OWA that the final payment can be made directly to the claimant.
+The AER reviews the amount and if approved, notifies the OWA that the final payment can be made directly to the claimant.
 If the claimant maintains any outstanding debt with the AER, final reimbursement may be withheld until debt(s) have been satisfied.
 Please note it is the AER/OWA preference that only one claim is submitted with reimbursement to be redistributed by the claimant amongst any remaining WIP(s).

 NOTE: The AER/OWA targets a 90-day turnaround time from submission to reimbursement.
 All claims are benchmarked against industry baseline costs prior to payment.
 Any claims that are considered materially above industry average will be reviewed in detail and may be disputed.
 In these situations, applicants will be contacted by the OWA to seek clarity and justification for the work undertaken.
 In some cases, payment may be less than the amount claimed.